peznauts/octahe.swift/README.md

 targets, without the constraints of a container.
 Given the proliferation of containers it is safe to assume most of the core logic that enables the worlds applications resides within **Containerfile**(s).
-While containers are generally fantastic tools, they can be limiting, they can create application complexities, and they do create bottlenecks.
-OSI aims to enable teams to deploy applications into stateful targets, with **Containerfile**(s), without any of the containerization machinery.
+While containers are generally fantastic tools, they can be limiting, they can create application complexities, and they do create bottlenecks. octahe aims to enable teams to deploy applications into stateful targets, with **Containerfile**(s), without any of the containerization machinery.

 ### Configuration

-The Open Server Initiative follows the [Dockerfile](https://docs.docker.com/engine/reference/builder) reference with one new verb, `TO`.
+The Octahe initiative follows the [Dockerfile](https://docs.docker.com/engine/reference/builder) reference with one new verb, `TO`.

 #### TO